Khanzada Jalal Khan

-Fateh-Ud-Duniya-Wa-Ud Din Wali-e-Mewat Raja Khanzada Jalal Khan Bahadur a.k.a.
+Raja Khanzada Jalal Khan Bahadur a.k.a.
 Jallu Khan, son of Khanzada Feroz Khan, was the Khanzada Rajput ruler of Mewat State from 1422 to 1443.
 He succeeded his father as Wali-e-Mewat in 1422.
+He ruled as a sovereign ruler from 1427 after defeating the Delhi sultanate.

+Early Life and ascension

+He was born as the eldest son of Khanzada Feroz Khan the Wāli of Mewat. he succeeded his father as Wāli of Mewat in 1422 after his death.

+Reign

 Conflict with Delhi

 In 1427, Sultan Mubarak Shah of Delhi's Sayyid dynasty attacked Mewat.
 The Mewati army fortified themselves for one year in the hills of Tijara, after which the Delhi army retreated.
 This event marked the complete sovereignty of Khanzada Rajputs on Mewat.

-Amber Fort Invasion
+Invasion of Amber

-He captured Amber Fort in 1438, the stronghold of the Kachwaha Rajas, and carried away of one of its gates to Indor Fort.
+Jallu is claimed to have captured Amber, the stronghold of the Kachwaha rajas, and removed one of its gates to Indor.
+The fort at Indor, which lay about 6km to the north of Kotila and south of Delhi, was a Khanzada stronghold much favoured by Jallu.

 Death

-Khanzada Jalal Khan died in 1443, after which he was succeeded by his son, Khanzada Ahmad Khan.
+He died around 1441, and Alexander Cunningham, the British historian notes that:

+He is the great hero of the Khanzadas, who are never tired of relating his gallant deeds.

+A brother of Jallu, Ahmad, succeeded him and lived in relative peace until perhaps 1466.